 There are less than 3100 Siberian cranes left all around the world.
-They include three main groups: the central population which used to migrate during winter to India that was extinct, the eastern population which is the most populous community spends winter in the Poyang Basin, China, and the western flock that used to enter from the west of the Caspian Sea and head to the wetlands of Fereydoon Kenar in Mazandaran Province.
+They include three main groups: the central population which used to migrate during winter to India but was extinct, the eastern population which is the most populous community tht spends winter in the Poyang Basin, China, and the western flock that used to enter from the west of the Caspian Sea and head to the wetlands of Fereydoon Kenar in Mazandaran Province.

 In the winter of 1974, the flock of Siberian cranes was observed in the wetlands of Mazandaran Province for the first time.
 This flock had eighteen members.
 Unfortunately, the number was considerably decreased as they get hunted or killed in recent years in a way that in 2005 only three cranes of these beautiful creatures were wintering in the region and the same year one of them was shot.
 Only one year later Omid’s mate was hunted and he thereupon got all alone.

 Omid is the only surviving male member of this rare migratory family.
 Before the long and harsh Siberian winters get started, in the early days of September, Omid starts his long journey.
 After passing over the Volga River in Russia, Narzum wetlands in Kazakhstan and Azerbaijan, he finally reaches the wetlands in the north of Iran, near the Caspian Sea.

 Since 2007, this beautiful bird has flown the way all alone for consecutive years to spend some months in the Fereydoun kenar region.
 He stays in Iran for four months and then starts his journey back to the north and Siberia.